lamoureuxk2/Encrypted-Message-Generator/README.md

 # Implementation Description

 This application will generate emails with a unique template for 5 different categories of customer: Business; VIP; Returning; Frequest; and New.
+One class: EmailGenerationSystem, will function as an abstract factory (software pattern) that can create custom emails that are different depending on what subclass of customer they are going to.
+Each there will be one version of the method for generating emails per subclass of customer.

 There will be 9 total classes: One abstract class for customer; One subclass for each customer categorey; KeyGenerator, Encryption, and EmailGenerationSystem.